kyma-project/btp-manager/docs/user/tutorials/04-30-install-secret.md

    ```

    > [!WARNING]
    > The Secret already contains the required label: `app.kubernetes.io/managed-by: kcp-kyma-environment-broker`.
-Without this label, the Secret would not be visible to BTP Manager.
+Without this label, the Secret is not visible to BTP Manager.

 2. To check the `BtpOperator` custom resource (CR) status, run the following command: